mecid/mecid.github.io/_posts/2025-07-16-glassifying-custom-swiftui-views.md

 }
 ```

 The *tint* function blends into the glass the color you provide.
 There is also the *interactive* function on the *Glass* type, allowing us to make any of the provided styles more interactive.
-By default, all of them reflect the views behind, but whenever you apply the *interactive* function, it makes them even more aggressive to the content behind.
+By default, all of them reflect the views behind, but whenever you apply the *interactive* function, it makes them even more aggressive to the content behind and handles gestures like tap and drag.

 ```swift
 struct CustomView: View {